sfproductlabs/tracker/README.md

 ## Credits
 * [DragonGate](https://github.com/dioptre/DragonGate)
 * [SF Product Labs](https://sfproductlabs.com)
+* This product includes GeoLite2 data created by MaxMind, available from https://www.maxmind.com.

 ## Notes
 * **This project is new** Please give me your feedback!
 We welcome PRs.